Google’s EEAT algorithm update: Experience

 EEAT is an opportunity to connect on a deeper level, build trust and express your expertise in ways you previously might not have.

-EEAT in summary
+Google EEAT Algorithm in summary

 Consistently deliver high-quality, high-value content across your entire website, and Google will recognise that too.